minibolt-guide/minibolt/bonus-guides/nostr/strfry-relay.md

 sudo su - nostr
 ```

+* Create the configuration file

+{% hint style="warning" %}
-* Create the configuration file.
-Replace the values in `info` section with your own relay details
+Replace the placeholder values in the `info` section with your own relay details.
+Convert your npub to hex format using a tool like [damus.io/key](https://damus.io/key/)
+{% endhint %}

 ```bash
 cat > /home/nostr/strfry.conf << 'EOF'